Easy Homemade Sourdough Bread Bowl Recipe

 Getting Started with Sourdough

 Sourdough is a naturally leavened bread which just means there’s no commercial yeast added to make the bread rise.
 Instead, it’s fermented using a sourdough starter.
 It’s richer in nutrients and lower in gluten therefor making it easier to digest then breads made with traditional yeast.
-Many restaurants claim to serve sourdough breads, but most are not made with the traditional sourdough method.
-Many recipes add traditional yeast in order to get a faster rise.
-The secret to a true sourdough bread lies in the starter.

 In order to bake sourdough breads using the traditional method, you will need a sourdough starter.
 A sourdough starter is made by mixing just two ingredients…equal parts flour and water!
 Yes, it’s that simple.
-I have step-by-step instructions for making your own sourdough starter here.
-Once you begin mixing flour and water in a jar, wild yeast and bacteria from the environment of your home will begin feeding off the flour causing it to multiply.

 Ingredients For Sourdough Bread Bowls